garystafford/spring-music-docker/README.md

 # wait for container apps to fully start
 sleep 15

-# test weaveDNS (should list entries for all containers)
+# test weave (should list entries for all containers)
 docker exec -it music_proxy_1 cat /etc/hosts

 # run quick test of Spring Music application